LASACTF/LASACTF-Web-Frontend/README.md

-# LASACTF-Web
+# LASACTF-Web-Frontend
-This repository contains the frontend behind LASACTF, run March 2016.
+This repository contains the front end web code behind LASACTF, run March 2016.

 ## How it Works
 LASACTF was built so that minimal server-side code was needed other than minor modifications to the PicoCTF Api.